makrai/notes/qiu2003-pretrained-nlp-survey.md

 ## 4.5 Multilingual and Language-Specific PTMs

-* Multilingual BERT 3) (M-BERT) is pre-trained by MLM with the shared vocabulary and weights on Wikipedia text from the top 104 languages
+* Multilingual BERT (M-BERT) is pre-trained by MLM with the shared vocabulary and weights on Wikipedia text from the top 104 languages
-  * no CL objectives specifically designed nor any cross-ling data
+  * no cross-ling (CL) objectives specifically designed nor any CL data
   * CL generalization surprisingly well [127]
   * lexical overlap between languages plays a negligible role K+ [74] in the
   * MASS [147] pretrained on multiple languages